bossanova808/kodi.ozweather.2nd.screen/README.md

 ...however, you will almost certainly need to provide some configuration to get things working as you want it.

-(N.B. this app is deliberately served over HTTP, not HTTPS - specifically to avoid mixed content warnings/errors that would otherwise result - as Kodi provides artwork etc. to this app, without SSL, using its internal webserver).
+(N.B. **this app is deliberately served over HTTP, i.e. NOT HTTPS** - specifically to avoid mixed content warnings/errors that would otherwise result - this is ultimately a Kodi limitation - Kodi provides artwork etc. to this app, without SSL, using its internal webserver, and there is no cross platform support for SSL with the Kodi internal webserver).

 ### Kodi IP & Auth